arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 == Changelog ==

 = 3.1 =
-* Date:
+* Date: 24.March.2022.
 * Tested with WordPress 5.9.2.
-* Enhancement: Added 'Skip Image' button for the Bulk Updater.
+* New Feature: Added 'Skip Image' button for the Bulk Updater.
 Useful during troubleshooting.
 [Read more.](https://imageattributespro.com/fix-bulk-updater-stuck-on-same-image/?utm_source=wordpress.org&utm_medium=changelog)
 * Enhancement: Compatibility with Image Attributes Pro version 3.0.
-[Image Attributes Pro changelog.](https://imageattributespro.com/changelog/?utm_source=wordpress.org&utm_medium=changelog)
+[Check what's new in 3.0.](https://imageattributespro.com/changelog/?utm_source=wordpress.org&utm_medium=changelog)

 = 3.0 =
-* Date: 19.January.2022
+* Date: 19.January.2022.
 * Tested with WordPress 5.8.3.
 * Enhancement: Removed "Global Switch" option as part of cleaning up the user interface.
 This option was redundant and the same can be accomplished either by deactivating the plugin or by disabling every option in "General Settings".
 Please take a note of this change if you have disabled "Global Switch" on your website.
 * UI Enhancement: Added description text to clarity settings to improve usability.
 * UI Enhancement: Added [demo video link](https://imageattributespro.com/demo/?utm_source=wordpress.org&utm_medium=changelog) in plugin settings page.

 = 2.1 =
-* Date: 02.July.2021
+* Date: 02.July.2021.
 * Enhancement: Compatibility with Image Attributes Pro v2.0.

 = 2.0 =
-* Date: 18.June.2021
+* Date: 18.June.2021.
 * Tested with WordPress 5.7.2.
 * UI Enhancement: Changed order of `General Settings` to match the order in `Media Library`.
 * UI Enhancement: Changed the word `attached` to `uploaded` in `If image is not attached to a post, image filename will be used instead` for better clarity.
 * I18n: More strings are now translation ready, thanks to [@alexclassroom](https://profiles.wordpress.org/alexclassroom/).

 = 1.6 =
-* Date: 06.January.2019
+* Date: 06.January.2019.
 * Tested with WordPress 5.0.2.
 * Enhancement: Improved bulk updater warning and inline documentation.
 * Bug Fix: Fixed a bug that ignored the setting for inserting image title into the post HTML.
 Thanks [@jamesryancooper](https://wordpress.org/support/topic/image-title-being-inserted-even-with-checkbox-unselected/)

 = 1.5 =
-* Date: 06.May.2018
+* Date: 06.May.2018.
 * Enhancement: Changed text domain from abl_iaff_td to auto-image-attributes-from-filename-with-bulk-updater to make the plugin translation ready in translate.wordpress.org.
 * Enhancement: Code improvements.
 * Enhancement: Added an activation notice with link to the settings page for better on-boarding experience.

 = 1.4 =
-* Date: 22.November.2017
+* Date: 22.November.2017.
 * NEW: Global switch to enable or disable the plugin.
 * NEW: Test button.
 * NEW: Stop Bulk Updater button.